LynnsBaraka/recommendation-system/README.md

 ![image](https://github.com/LynnsBaraka/recommendation-system/assets/143871178/e0b25492-15ca-4f74-b28b-4db5e24e1a8f)
 * Cluster 0 has a high number of total transactions and total products purchased
-* Cluster 1 has a high number of average days between purchases and days since last purchase.
+* Cluster 1 has a high number of average days between purchases and days since the last purchase.
-* Cluster 2 has high number of the days of the week purchased.
+* Cluster 2 has a high number of the days of the week purchased.

 ## RECOMMENDATION SYSTEM